k21971/EvilHack/doc/evilhack-changelog.md

 - Falling through a hole or trap door will cause damage
 - Fix: drinking from a forge
 - Fix: fall depth from Castle to the Valley of the Dead

+### Version 0.8.0

+- Latest merges from 'vanilla' NetHack 3.6.6 official release (as of January 23rd, 2022)
+- Initial preparation for new version (0.8.0)